Program to Help Men Address Alcohol Abuse Headed to State’s Barbershops

-Spearheaded by the college’s Department of Health Behavior and Health Education — the project will use data and in-depth conversations to inform Black men of the dangers of using alcohol to deal with stress or anger.
+Spearheaded by the college’s Department of Health Behavior and Health Education — the project will use data and in-depth conversations to inform men of the dangers of using alcohol to deal with stress or anger.
 Barbershop Talk, funded through a grant, starts later this year in Central Arkansas before expanding to a total of 60 barbershops throughout the state over a four-year span.

-The Arkansas Department of Health and organizations that focus on addressing health determinants of Black men will receive the information collected during the screenings.
+The Arkansas Department of Health and organizations that focus on addressing health determinants of men will receive the information collected during the screenings.

-Barbershop Talk participants will answer questions about their drinking habits and overall health.
 At barbershops that implement the program, the barber will receive a haircut payment for each of his clients who are screened.
 Thus, the client will get their haircut for free through the project.

-“We want the men to think about what the alcohol is doing to their body,” Haynes said.
+“We want men to think about what the alcohol is doing to their body,” said Tiffany Haynes, Ph.D., associate professor in the college’s Department of Health Behavior and Health Education.
 “We want them to understand exactly what they’re doing to themselves especially when it involves dealing with stress.”

 Ailments like cardiovascular disease and cancer can be a byproduct of alcohol abuse.